Anna-Fornal/RecruitmentTasks/README.md

 `dotnet test --logger:”console;verbosity=detailed”`
 a.
 For HTML test raport go to ApiTester\bin\Debug\net7.0\Reports and open FeturesReport.html file
+---
-2. Task UI Automation Testing Exercise:
+## Task: UI Automation Testing Exercise:
 The solution for the task is in folder “OrderingTests”.
 To run tests open the terminal, go to the folder \Ordering tests, and run the command:
 `dotnet test`